 - Weather Station - Integration of multiple peripheral sensors to analyze and display current weather information.
 Data can optionally push to the Google Cloud Platform for further analysis.

-- TensorFlow - This sample demonstrates accessing the camera, performing object recognition and image classification using machine learning, and speaking out the results using text-to-speech (TTS).
+- TensorFlow - Demonstrates accessing the camera, performing object recognition and image classification using machine learning, and speaking out the results using text-to-speech (TTS).

 - Drivers - Sample peripheral drivers for Android Things.
 Includes drivers for an OLED screen, GPS, accelerometer, and more.